 That entree was fantastic!
 And the sides paired very well the brisket.
 Sides are scallion mashed potato pancakes and garlic collard greens with caramelized onions.
 I am not usually a fan of collard greens but the garlic really added to the flavor.
 Really a terrific meal.
-I am sorry to say that Foodie Buddha’s was not so good.
+I am sorry to say that my friend’s entree was not so good.
 He had the Shrimp pasta which we both agreed was pretty pathetic.

 Take it from me, the pecan pie is much better than the banana pudding.
 You won’t be sorry if you order that.
 And it is a small portion, which is good if you ate as much prior to dessert as I did.

 I loved the wine I had, an Australian Cab, Paringa was the name if I am remembering correctly.
 And, for the price you just can’t beat it – $7 per glass.
 However, I think they are lacking in their offerings of wines by the glass.
 They only have about 6 or 7 reds that I can remember.